 You thought moving to a tiny NYC apartment was the hard part.
-But getting a New York apartment is the real nightmare.
+But getting a New York apartment is a real nightmare.
 Just when you think you have one, someone else swoops in.
-Or just when you think you’ve found something in budget, more hidden fees emerge.
+Or, just when you think you’ve found something in the budget, more hidden fees emerge.

-The New York City housing market is confusing for new transplants and seasoned veterans alike.
-That’s why we compiled this list of 19 essential NYC apartment hunting tips to make sure you don’t get scammed, stressed, or put out on the streets.
+We compiled this list of 19 essential NYC apartment-hunting tips to make sure you don’t get scammed, stressed, or put out on the streets.

-1. Figure out your max budget — and stick to it.
+1. Figure out your budget — and stick to it.

 But one thing you shouldn’t budge on?
 The amount of money you’re willing to spend.